 On the other side of the city, Masterchef alumnus Jessie Spiby is upping the sustainability game at her cafe My Grandma Ben (inside lofty marketplace, Plant 4).
-Go for the spelt-pastry pies, and roo bolognaise with fried egg on fluffy house-made crumpets drizzled with harissa and yoghurt.
-Coffee is filter only (it produces less waste than espresso) and there are no takeaway cups, so bring a reusable option if you want your caffeine to-go.
-Head there on a Saturday morning when the market is bustling.
+Go for the spelt-pastry pies, breakfast banh mi and roo bolognaise with fried egg on fluffy house-made crumpets drizzled with harissa and yoghurt.
+If you want your coffee to-go, bring a reusable option (there are no takeaway cups).

 Part Time Lover is one of the coolest new additions to the CBD, taking a disused glass-roofed gazebo and turning it into a beautifully designed all-round diner.
-The food is crowd-pleasing and thoughtful and leans heavily on Asian flavours.
-A third of the dishes are plant-based, such as sticky, barbeque pulled eggplant and fried corn “ribs”.
+A third of the dishes are plant-based, such as twice cooked, sticky eggplant and fried corn “ribs”.
 To drink, there are beers and wines on tap (partly to reduce waste, partly because there’s no storage space) and a concise cocktail list.
 The place is a hit with the surrounding office workers, so if you want a low-key quiet meal, avoid Friday at lunchtime.

 For a quick bite, hit up Parwana Kutchi Deli, the hip, young, city-based sibling of Adelaide’s singular suburban eatery Parwana Afghan Kitchen.
 Stop in for mantu (steamed dumplings) and Bolani (pan-fried flatbread with lamb mince or potato fillings).
 Nab a table outside and engage in some people watching.

 Next door, Hey Jupiter is one of those rare things in Adelaide: a truly all-day diner.
-Drop in for breakfast, lunch, dinner – or a snack in between – from 7am to 11pm, all in beautiful Parisian-style surrounds.
+Drop in for breakfast, lunch, dinner – or a snack in between – from 7am to 10pm (on Fridays and Saturdays) all in beautiful Parisian-style surrounds.
 There’s a fine selection of French treats (steak frites, croque monsieur, baked camembert, escargot) plus breakfast cocktails and a top-notch wine list later in the day.
 It’s a go-to among local hospo workers for a reason.

-Drift from the city to peerless wine bar and restaurant The Summertown Aristologist.
-With natty winemakers Anton Van Klopper (Lucy Margaux), Jasper Button (Commune of Buttons) and Aaron Fenwick (Chateau Comme Ci Comme Ca) behind it, you can expect some of the world’s top drops (choose from the list or snatch a bottle from the cellar) and an evolving, inspired menu of wholesome, largely plant-based food that’s either self-grown or sourced from ethical producers.
-In 2020 the restaurant will drop its a la carte option and serve its set menu exclusively – but there are few places where you’re in better hands.
+Drift from the city to peerless restaurant The Summertown Aristologist.
+With natty-wine makers Anton Van Klopper (Lucy Margaux), Jasper Button (Commune of Buttons) and Aaron Fenwick (Chateau Comme Ci Comme Ca) behind it, you can expect some of the world’s top drops (choose from the list or snatch a bottle from the cellar) and an evolving, inspired menu of wholesome, largely plant-based food that’s either self-grown or sourced from ethical producers.
+In June the team opened a cellar-door next door, so you can sample the wine before taking it home with you.

 Neighbourhood pasta bar Nido is a top new addition to Adelaide’s dining scene.
 Joining restaurateur Simon Kardachi’s long portfolio (which also includes Shobosho and Osteria Oggi), it sits in the space formerly occupied by institution The Pot.
 In a city stuffed to the gills with Italian joints, this one has quickly risen above the rest.
-Come for the rootello bonnato (a riff on vitello tonnato that subs in kangaroo for veal and bonito-spiked mayo for creamy tuna sauce), and handmade pastas such as cavatelli neri in acqua pazza (crazy water), a lightly herbed broth with poached fish and Goolwa pippis.
-Don’t go past the gnocco fritto – fried and pillowy, they are a must-do side order.
+Come for handmade pastas such as maccheroni with cacio e pepe or gnocchi with pork ragu and pecorino.
+Don’t go past the fried and pillowy gnocco fritto – they are a must-do side order.

 Head to the west end’s buzzy Asian diner Shobosho, which is serving modern Japanese and Korean dishes baptised by fire.
 Think charred leek with smoked milk; garfish woodroasted in nori with crab congee and clam xo; and teriyaki chicken with miso corn.
 Other highlights are salmon tataki with ponzu and wasabi; potsticker dumplings; and the popular katsu sando.
 Book a seat at the bar to watch the magic happen.
 For a more intimate experience, pull up at Shobosho’s ground-floor yakitoriya Sho for meats on sticks cooked and served by your own chef.

 In the east end, vibing African-ish restaurant Africola is turning out Goolwa pippis with fermented chilli and noodles, "butter chicken" pumpkin with labneh and pumpkin-seed oil (order extra flatbread to mop it all up), and a famous finger sandwich with crispy chicken skin (served with a side of hot drippings).
 Next door, contemporary Thai restaurant Golden Boy continues to deliver with a menu of hits including braised pork shoulder pancakes; kingfish sashimi with nam jim, coconut cream, kaffir and finger lime; and a selection of curries and noodles.

 Still thinking about those dumplings at Kutchi Deli?
 Double down with dinner at parent restaurant Parwana Afghan Kitchen.
 The inner-west eatery serves vibrant, home-style Afghan food courtesy of the Ayubi family (matriarch Farida heads the kitchen).
 BYO booze and opt for the banquet – don’t go past the signature banjan borani (eggplant in tomato sauce drizzled with garlic yoghurt).